screenxtv/screenxtv-sandbox/README.md

 This script installs and runs [ScreenX TV Client](http://screenx.tv) using `/tmp` directory.

+## Start

-Type the following command to run the script:
+Just type the following command in your terminal:

 __`curl -s -L https://raw.github.com/yasulab/screenxtv-sandbox/master/install.sh | sh`__

 ## Stop/Resume

-If you'd like to stop broadcasting, type `exit` in your terminal.
+Type `exit` in your terminal to exit from the broadcasting `screen`:

 To resume, re-run the script: